How often have you thought about creating a website, but just weren’t sure where to begin?

 At this point, we’ve covered all the major steps to creating a website, and you’re well on your way to building something great.

-Don’t get discouraged if you run into any problems!
+Of course, there’s always a learning curve with any new project.
+Don’t get discouraged if you run into problems!
 There are plenty of resources here on GigaPress and around the web.

 Be patient and keep at it—you’ll master this stuff in no time.